Universal groups of cellular automata: Structure and universality of -groups

 be the group homomorphism obtained by applying the ring homomorphism extending $\pmb x^i \mapsto 1$ in each entry.
 The action $\phi$ is the pullback of the natural action of $\GL(2, \Z_2)$ on $\Z_2^2$ through $h$.

 The group $\PAut(A)$ contains free groups when $|A| = 4$, as shown in the next section.
-It also contains a copy of the lamplighter group $\Z_2 \wr \Z$ (actually two natural embeddings of it, one acting on the first track and one on the second).
+It also contains a copy of the lamplighter group $\Z_2 \wr \Z$ (actually two natural embeddings of it, one acting on the top track and one on the bottom).